Diseconomies of scale: Top-heavy companies

 As an organisation increases in size, it becomes costly to keep control of a sprawling corporate empire, and this often results in bureaucracy as executives implement more and more levels of management.
 As firms increase in size, managers will initially provide a net benefit to the firm and increase productivity; however, as a firm grows and covers a larger geographical area and/or employs more people, a principal–agent problem arises, leading to lower productivity.
 To counter this, executives introduce standards and controls in order to maintain productivity, and this necessitates the hiring of more managers to apply these standards and controls, hence the proportion of managerial to working class begins to lean towards managerial and the company becomes "top-heavy".
 However, these additional managers are not providing additional output: they are spending their time implementing standards and carrying out supervision that is unnecessary in smaller firms, hence the cost-per-unit has increased.

 Supply-chain disruption

 Global emergencies, such as COVID-19 in 2020, can easily disrupt supply chains.
-This disruption has a higher chance of affecting large organizations - especially when there is only a few large suppliers.
+This disruption has a higher chance of affecting large organizations - especially when there are only a few large suppliers.
 Smaller organizations with robust, local supply networks can manage supply chain shocks because any localized shock has a smaller effect on the overall ecosystem.